hazelodriscoll/WordCloudGenerator/README.txt

 -The fonts and colours for the words are stored in the Fonts enumeration.
  The colours for the console and outputting error messages are stored in the ConsoleColor enumeration.

-[JavaDoc and UML]

--The JavaDoc and UML for the application show the public parts of the application only.
-Comments for private methods are within application.

 [Extras]